William Boyce Thompson: Other causes

 He donated money for parks and libraries at many of his mining camps, including the Thompson-Hickman Memorial Library in his birthplace, Virginia City; his wife Gertrude Hickman Thompson officially transferred the building to the city in 1918.
 He donated $50,000 for a park in Butte.

-Boyce-Thompson also willed $1 million to his alma mater Phillips Exeter Academy and a significant gem and mineral collection to New York's American Museum of Natural History.
+To his alma mater, Phillips Exeter Academy, Thompson donated $2 million during his lifetime.
+His donations created the Boyce Thompson science building, a new gymnasium in 1923, squash courts, a baseball field, sports cage, The Exeter Inn, and other facilities.
+He willed $1 million to Phillips Exeter.

-His daughter, Margaret Thompson, and wife, Gertrude Hickman, inherited the balance of his wealth.
-In 1941, The Alder, Boyce-Thompson's 265 ft. motor-yacht, was given the U.S. Navy to aid the war effort.
+Thompson also bequeathed a significant gem and mineral collection to New York's American Museum of Natural History.

-To the Phillips Exeter Academy, Thompson donated $2 million during his lifetime.
-His donations created the Boyce-Thompson science building, a new gymnasium in 1923, squash courts, a baseball field, sports cage, The Exeter Inn, and other facilities.
+His wife, Gertrude Hickman, and daughter, Margaret Thompson, inherited the balance of his wealth.
+In 1941, The Alder, Boyce-Thompson's 265 ft. motor-yacht, was given to the U.S. Navy to aid the war effort.